cosmos/cosmos-sdk/docs/architecture/adr-074-implicit-msg-signers.md

 ## Further Discussions

 Two possible directions that have been proposed are:
-1. allowing for the omission of the `cosmos.msg.v2.is_msg` option and assuming any `Msg`s registered that do not includes `cosmos.msg.v1.signer` are `MsgV2` instances.
+1. allowing for the omission of the `cosmos.msg.v2.is_msg` option and assuming any `Msg`s registered that do not include `cosmos.msg.v1.signer` are `MsgV2` instances.
+The pitfall is that this could be incorrect if `Msg` v1 behavior is actually decided but the user forgot the `cosmos.msg.v1.signer` option.
 2. allow `Msg` v1 instances to be wrapped in a `MsgV2` envelope as well to simplify things client-side.
 In this scenario we would need to either a) check that the signer in the envelope and the signer in the message are the same or b) allow the signer in the message to be empty and then set it inside the state machine before it reaches the module.
+While this may be easier for some clients, it may introduce unexpected behavior with Ledger signing via Amino JSON or SIGN_MODE_TEXTUAL.

 Both of these are seem as quality of life improvements for some users, but not strictly necessary and could have some pitfalls so further discussion is needed.